Kabenge42/Finance_ML_Analytics_Platform/README.md

 ensure a smooth install:

 - NumPy 2.x is used automatically on Python 3.14+; NumPy 1.26.x is used on earlier supported versions.
-- SHAP is gated on Python < 3.14 due to its `numba` dependency not publishing 3.14 wheels yet.
+- SHAP 0.50.0 (with enhanced explainability features and improved performance) is gated on Python < 3.14 due to its `numba` dependency not publishing 3.14 wheels yet.
 - CatBoost is gated on Python < 3.14 because cp314 wheels are not yet available on Windows; this avoids slow/fragile source builds.
 - Streamlit is gated on Python < 3.14 to avoid `pyarrow` source builds until cp314 wheels are broadly available.